timskillman/VSCode-Csharp/README.md

-**How to Edit, Run and debug C# programs in Visual Studio Code on the Raspberry Pi**
+# How to Edit, Run and Debug C# programs in Visual Studio Code on the Raspberry Pi

 Now that we have an official Visual Studio Code on the Raspberry Pi I wanted to program in C#.
 However, I found that Visual Studio Code doesn't come with 'out of the box' configurations for C# so, as you do, I had to spend a while working out how to do it!